 Step 1: Diet

-If these tests give a positive result you can then follow The Hamptons CleanseTM to get your foods working for you, not against you.
+If these tests give a positive result you can then follow The Hamptons CleanseTM which is a gluten free – as well as dairy, soy, egg and sugar free – program to help you get your foods working for you, instead of against you.
 I’ve seen patients who got their thyroid back to optimal function simply by changing what they eat.
-Of course, if the food panel shows nothing untoward then there’s no need to do the Cleanse and you move forward to the next step.

-You should also consider whether you are consuming too much soy or raw cruciferous vegetables (broccoli, cabbage, cauliflower, and turnips) which can slow your thyroid.
-Instead, choose seaweed, which is high in iodine, as well as foods that are high in zinc (pumpkin seeds, cashews, chicken) and selenium (brazil nuts, sunflower seeds, chicken).
+You may also want to focus on foods to choose to improve thyroid function because they contain nutrients needed for thyroid hormone production.
+These foods include seaweed, which is high in iodine, as well as foods that are high in zinc (pumpkin seeds, cashews, chicken) and selenium (brazil nuts, sunflower seeds, chicken).
 Coconut oil is also thought to support thyroid function.

 Step 2: Lifestyle and Exercise